james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 var secret = await secretClient.GetSecretAsync("myPassword");
 ```

-To take this even easier the [AzureKeyVaultEmulator.Client](https://www.nuget.org/packages/AzureKeyVaultEmulator.Client) library is also available (netstandard2.0):
+To make this even easier the [AzureKeyVaultEmulator.Client](https://www.nuget.org/packages/AzureKeyVaultEmulator.Client) library is also available (netstandard2.0):

 ```cs
 // Injected by Aspire using the name "keyvault".